cmotc/vala-lua-tests/articles/4-inclass-delegate/1-Call_Vala_delegate_functions_from_Lua.md

 So after much experimentation, I've found a way to declare a Lua callback function as the delegate type within the same class where you're trying to access the code from Lua.
 I think.
-There's one thing that's still tripping me up but I'll just continue investigating. for now,
+There's one thing that's still tripping me up but I'll just continue investigating.
+For now, I know for sure that this will allow you to call an instance-level Vala function that is a member of a class from Lua.

 Of course, the essential feature of this tutorial is an instance-level Lua virtual machine and an instance-level vala function, registered within the